SAP-samples/partner-reference-application/Tutorials/33c-B1-Integration-With-Cloud-Connector.md

             > Note: You can see the `{{Company ID}}` in the SAP Business One Extension SSO Manager in the *Tenant Binding List*.

             > Note: The *Additional Properties* `HTML5.DynamicDestination` and `WebIDEEnabled` are only needed if the destination is also used for local tests in the Business Application Studio.
-More details about local tests are described in the documentation [On-Premise Connectivity From Business Application Studio (BAS)](https://sap.github.io/cloud-sdk/docs/java/features/connectivity/running-locally#on-premise-connectivity-from-business-application-studio-bas) of the SAP Cloud SDK.
+More details about local tests are described in [On-Premise Connectivity From Business Application Studio (BAS)](https://sap.github.io/cloud-sdk/docs/java/features/connectivity/running-locally#on-premise-connectivity-from-business-application-studio-bas) of the SAP Cloud SDK.

 ## Remarks and Troubleshooting

 Now, everything is set up for your back-channel integration to SAP Business One using a Cloud Connector.
 To continue with the integration example, you can now follow the guide on how to [add SAP BTP applications to the SAP Business One launchpad](./33b-Multi-Tenancy-Provisioning-Connect-B1.md#add-sap-btp-applications-to-the-sap-business-one-launchpad).

 If you need more information on how to trace and debug your application with ERP integration, go to the section on [testing and troubleshooting](32-Test-Trace-Debug-ERP.md).
-If you're looking for more information on the ERP integration of Poetry Slam Manager, take the [guided tour of the ERP integration](31-Guided-Tour-ERP-Integration.md).
+If you're looking for more information on the ERP integration of Poetry Slam Manager, take the [guided tour about the ERP integration](31-Guided-Tour-ERP-Integration.md).